-GOVERNANCE (continued)
+GOVERNANCE (CONTINUED)

+The company has signed up to the voluntary Governance Code for Community, Voluntary and Charitable Organisations in Ireland.
 Associations like the GPA are only as strong as their reputations and clearly stating to stakeholders that the company adheres to the Governance Code substantially boosts the company's reputation, status, and credibility as a high performing, ethically run and financially sound association.
 The main characteristics of companies that sign up to the voluntary code is that the people who sit on the Board focus solely on their governance and oversight role, delegating management and operational duties to the staff.
 There is a clear division between the governance role of the Board and the management role of staff.

-The Board currently comprises eight Non-Executive Directors.
+The Board currently comprises twelve Non-Executive Directors.
 The Board's Non-Executive Directors are drawn from diverse backgrounds in sport, business, and other professions.
 They bring to the Board their significant Gaelic games experience, business acumen and organisational skills achieved in their respective fields to enhance and support the decision-making process.